Tips on Brushing and Caring for Your Child’s Teeth

-- Get into the habit of cleaning your baby’s teeth and gums using a clean, damp cloth or an infant toothbrush.
-No toothpaste is needed at this age—plain water will do the job just fine.
+- Get into the habit of cleaning your baby’s gums using a clean, damp cloth.
+No toothpaste is needed—plain water will do the job just fine.

-- Once your child is about 2 years old, you can use a small amount of fluoridated toothpaste—about the size of a pea.
-Too much fluoride can cause white spots to appear on your child’s teeth, so teach them to rinse their mouth thoroughly and spit out any excess toothpaste.
+- Once your child has teeth, you can use a small amount of fluoridated toothpaste—about the size of a grain of rice for children under 3 and a "pea-sized" amount for children older than 3.
+It's important to use the correct amount because too much fluoride can cause white spots to appear on your child’s teeth.

 - Always use a toothbrush with soft bristles.
 And as soon as your child has two teeth that are touching, it’s time to introduce dental floss.
 (Look for flossing picks and other products designed especially for kids.)

 Teach the Right Technique